Osvak/Osvak/README.md

 - 📫 How to reach me **linkedin.com/in/òscarcanales**

-- 👨‍💻 All of my projects are available at [Portfolio](https://oscarcanales.carrd.co/)
+- 👨‍💻 All of my projects are available at my [Portfolio](https://oscarcanales.carrd.co/)

 - 🌱 I’m currently learning **Unreal and Python**